hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 "Fancy text" / special characters actually warrant an article of their own, and Scope has a lovely 2021 article titled [How special characters and symbols affect screen reader accessibility](https://business.scope.org.uk/article/accessibility-screen-readers-special-characters-and-unicode-symbols).
-The article shows how different special character "fonts", typically used to create italics or other visual affects, are read by screen readers for those who use them.
+The article shows how different special character "fonts", typically used to create italics or other visual effects, are read by screen readers for those who use them.

 The case is similar for emoji.
 While in the standard emoji set there is associated text for a screen reader to read, like a thumbs up 👍, when reading the text for a